didaquis/symphart/README.md

 # symphart

-An introduction to Sympfony 4.
+An introduction to Symfony 4.

 ## Baby steps for development: